ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

 1. much / there / in / İstanbul / traffic / is&nbsp;<br />
 <strong>Verilen kelimelerle oluşturulabilecek anlamlı ve kurallı c&uuml;mle&nbsp;</strong><strong>aşağıdakilerden hangisidir?</strong>
     - **Cevap A-) There is much traffic in İstanbul.**
-    - B-) İstanbul is there in much traffic.&nbsp;
+    - B-) İstanbul is there in much traffic.
     - C-) Much İstanbul is there in traffic.
     - D-) There much is traffic in İstanbul.
     - E-) Much there traffic is in İstanbul.